Pre Medical Curriculum

 SEMESTER - I

-Biology I: Introduces the fundamental concepts in biology which includes cell structures & functions, metabolism, molecular & organism genetics and animal development & function.
-It aims to explain the role of macromolecules in the organization of cells, the compartmentalization of metabolic reactions and the role of the cell cycle with regard to inheritance.
+Biology I: Introduces the fundamental concepts in biology.
+Emphasis is laid on cell structures & functions, metabolism, organism genetics, energy transformation, evolution, classification and other related topics.
+The course also includes the role of the cell cycle with regard to inheritance.

-English Composition I: Provides a systematic and practical introduction to the techniques of effective college level English skills.
+English I: Provides a systematic and practical introduction to effective college level English skills.
 A review of grammar and syntax is included which will help students build the necessary skills to write papers effectively.

 SEMESTER - II

-Calculus: The 2nd semester places emphasis on application.
+Calculus: This course builds on concepts covered in Pre-calculus.
 It covers optimization of functions with two or more variables, various integration techniques and differential equations.

 SEMESTER - III

 General Physics I: Introduces fundamental concepts of physics, including mechanics, properties of matter, thermodynamics, heat and wave motion.
-This topic is designed for students to understand the basic principles of mechanics, heat and sound.
-It is aimed specifically towards the medical science.
+It is specifically oriented to benefit the medical students.

-General Psychology: An introductory class that explores the science of behavior, focusing on the individual as an adapting biological system.
-Topics covered include methodology, physiology and perception.
+General Psychology: An introductory class that explores key theories and the science of behavior, focusing on the individual as an adapting biological system.
+Topics covered include research methodology, psychological disorders, memory and neuropsychology.